Multi-Cultural Education/ Enrichments

 This cultural and religious holiday is celebrated on March 17.
 The day commemorates Saint Patrick and the arrival of Christianity in Ireland as well as celebrating the heritage and culture of the Irish in general.
 It also celebrates the heritage of our owner Rita.
 Listening to and watching Irish dancers, the children are invited to taste soda bread and to eat all things green.
 The children at Sunshine are treated to multiple shows.
 The first one being a bagpiper show followed by a delightful Leprechaun show.
 St. Patrick’s Day is another fun cultural experience for our preschoolers.

-This festival and holiday celebrates the Resurrection of Jesus Christ.
-Though with young children our focus is more on the celebration of spring and new life.
+This festival and holiday celebrates spring and new life.
 The children learn why bunnies, chicks and eggs are a traditional part of the Easter celebration.
-At Sunshine every class has an Easter Bunny visit as well as an Easter Egg hunt.
+At Sunshine every class has an Easter Bunny visit as well as an Easter egg hunt.
 There are happy sounds as the children run around filling their baskets with eggs and sit down to their class parties to celebrate Easter.

 Jewish people celebrate Passover as a commemoration of their liberation over 3,300 years ago by God from slavery in ancient Egypt.
 The children learn that the Israelites had to flee so quickly they had no leavened bread to eat, which is why Matzo, or flat bread, is eaten during Passover.
 They learn about the ten plagues that were inflicted on the Egyptians before the Pharaoh released the Israelite slaves.
 The children receive a visit from our neighboring Rabbi/Cantor who explain the story of Passover at an all school assembly.